NodeByteHosting/assets/markdown/legal/cookies.md

 ## Contact Us

-If you have any questions about our Cookies Policy, please contact us:
+If you have any questions or concerns about our Cookies Policy, please contact us:

 By email: [Legal](mailto:legal@nodebyte.co.uk)